 - Step 11.
 Conformal Coating

 This step is optional.
-Conformal coating is sprayed on the PCBA surface automatically, and it protects the PCBA from moisture, dust, chemical, vibration, etc.
+Conformal coating is sprayed on the PCBA surface automatically, and it protects the PCBA from moisture, dust, chemicals, vibration, etc.

 - Step 12.
 PCBA Functional Testing (FCT)